Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 # Rule of Five

-In C++11 the language added the concept of "Move Semantics".
-Rather than having to copy an object (especially on return from a function) we could "move" an object.
+In C++11, the language added the concept of "Move Semantics".
+Rather than having to copy an object (especially on return from a function), we could "move" an object.
 The concept here is that movement is supposed to be much cheaper than copying because you move the internal data structure of an object rather than all the elements.
 A good example is a std::vector.
-Before C++11 a return by value meant copying the object.
+Before C++11, a return by value meant copying the object.
 The constructor of the new object allocates a new internal buffer and then copies all the elements from the original object's buffer to the new object's buffer.

-On the other hand a move simply gives the new object the internal buffer of the old object (we just move the pointer to the internal buffer).
-When an object is moved to another object the old object should be left in a valid state, but for efficiency the standard rarely specifies the state of an object after it has been the source of a move.
-Thus using an object after a move is a bad idea unless you are setting it to a specific state.
+On the other hand, a move simply gives the new object the internal buffer of the old object (we move the pointer to the internal buffer).
+When an object is moved to another object, the old object should be left in a valid state, but for efficiency, the standard rarely specifies the state of an object after it has been the source of a move.
+Thus, using an object after a move is a bad idea unless you are setting it to a specific state.

 There are two new methods that allow us to specify move semantics on a class.

-Vector Move Semantics.
+#### Vector Move Semantics.
 ```c
 class Vector
 {